JeremyNevill/firework-ng/README.md

 firework-ng
 ===========

 [firework-ng](https://github.com/JeremyNevill/firework-ng) is a micrologging web app with Microsoft Azure back end and part of the [Firework](https://github.com/JeremyNevill/firework) Open Source micrologging framework.
+Micrologging is what we're calling..
+'concise log items that mean something, can be can be read by humans, and parsed by computers.'

 [firework-ng](https://github.com/JeremyNevill/firework-ng) enables you to record the things you have done, like a to-done list, from any device that can handle a modern AngularJs web interface.

 Log items that you have added include such attributes as actor(who), action(what), amount, units, date and time.
 Once you start adding items you can browse your timeline by attribute and answer questions such as 'how many miles have I ran this year?' or 'when did I last have a burrito?'

-## What is Micrologging?

-Micrologging is what we're calling..

-'small log items that mean something, can be can be read by humans, and parsed by computers.'

-We are integrating our micrologging syntax [shortee](https://github.com/JeremyNevill/shortee/blob/master/Shortee_specification.md) into firework.

-The target is to allow adding of log items via json or shortee formats from any client.

-## Getting Started
+## Getting Started - Development

 ### Development Environment Setup